tungnx-teko/payment-sdk-doc/README-android.md

   <img src="https://i.imgur.com/6PDyS71.png" width="100" />
 </p>

-We need to create a `PaymentRequest` object and then pass to `PaymentActivity` or `PaymentViewController`.
+We need to create a `PaymentRequest` object and then pass to `PaymentActivity`.

 ```swift
 let request = PaymentRequest(orderId: orderId,